Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the initialization parameters (immutable) of a given smart contract address.
+Returns the initialization parameters (immutable) of a given smart contract address represented in a JSON format.

 ### HTTP Request